IQSS/heal-hdv-bridge-UI/README.md

 ### Config

-Base URL's for Heal and QDR are fetched based on the environment. js > config.js checks for environment based on the hostname of the site and based on that we call the object from dev.js or prod.js
+Base URL's for Heal and Dataverse are fetched based on the environment. js > config.js checks for environment based on the hostname of the site and based on that we call the object from dev.js or prod.js

 Refer Obtaining Your QDR API Token section from [docs](https://qdr.syr.edu/ati/anno-rep/logging-anno-rep-detailed-instructions)